Latroids and code invariants: Latroids

 which concludes the proof. \end{proof}

-Notice that Property I3, that corresponds to the independence augmentation property of matroids, is not used in the proof of the previous proposition.
+Notice that Property I3, which corresponds to the independence augmentation property of matroids, is not used in the proof of the previous proposition.
 Indeed, Property I3 is implied by the other properties.
 This is consistent with what happens in the case of $q$-matroids.
-We refer to~\cite{byrne2022constructions, jurrius2009qmatroid} for the independence axioms of $q$-matroids and at~\cite{ceria2024alternatives} for a definition containing only three axioms.
+We refer to~\cite{byrne2022constructions, gluesing2022independent, jurrius2009qmatroid} for the independence axioms of $q$-matroids and to~\cite{ceria2024alternatives} for a definition containing only three axioms.
 We chose to include Property I3 because of the next proposition, that applies to matroids among others.
+We start with a preliminary lemma.

-\begin{lemma} Let $\Ll$ be a distributive lattice and let $J,L_1,L_2\in\Ll$.
+\begin{lemma} Let $\Ll$ be a distributive lattice, and let $J,L_1,L_2\in\Ll$.
 If $J$ is an atom and $J\leq L_1\vee L_2$, then $J\leq L_1$ or $J\leq L_2$. \end{lemma}